martinklepsch/martinklepsch.org/content/posts/2017-05-11-requiring-closure-namespaces.markdown

 that
 [seems to](https://google.github.io/closure-library/api/goog.string.format.html) contain
 a single function called `format`.
-If you require the format namespace, however, it turn out to contain no function of that name:
+If you require the format namespace, however, you'll find out it contains no such function:

 ```
 (:require [goog.string.format :as format])